KEY PROGRAMS FOR INDIVIDUAL STUDENTS

 Our Integrated Student Supports program is led by a team of Student Supports Managers, who work from within a school to provide intensive support and to connect myriad services to students at risk of failure or drop out.
 Each Student Supports Manager manages a caseload of 40 or more students who benefit from special programs they coordinate – such as art therapy and girl empowerment groups – while also connecting the school’s entire student body to other programs and services in the arts, health and wellness, mental health, and college and career preparation.
 Each year, the Student Supports Managers honors students who have overcome school or personal challenges, and remained on track to graduate, with a CIS of Chicago Tenacity Award.

-Since Fall 2009, of the 500 individual students whom our professionals have provided targeted, case-managed support, 96% of the high-school seniors have graduated, and 95% of the non-seniors were promoted to the next grade one time.
+Since Fall 2009, of the 1,700 individual students whom our professionals have provided targeted, case-managed support, 97 percent of the high-school seniors have graduated, and 95 percent of the non-seniors were promoted to the next grade.